jacekturek/RELATIONAL_SIG_DATABASE/development_model.md

 - Waterfall model is possible
 I will describe the fearures of the waterfall model in the context of this project.

-> Marketable model seems to be the waterfall model.
-In other procject I will copy this approach.
+> Waterfall model is good for these projects, because it is simple to follow in the design process.